 - presentation of the research methodology;

 - presentation of the preliminary structure of the thesis;

 - presentation of the hypothesis, where necessary;

 The recommended length of the project is up to 5 pages (12500 characters with spaces), and it must include the name and the signature of the applicant and the date.

 Doctoral thesis project and its feasibility is assessed based on the following:

 - the applicant’s ability to find and formulate the research problem;

 - feasibility of the chosen project and relatedness with earlier research or work in the field.

 - candidate´s motivation.

-The interview will take place in person in Tartu or via Skype (see the rquirements for Skype interview) on 21 June 2019 at 10.15 Ülikooli 18-230 in Tartu.
+The interview will take place in person in Tartu or as an online interview (see the rquirements) on 22 June 2021 in Tartu.
 International applicants will be informed of their defence date and time by the respective faculty.